Plans for Rowing Boats

 - American Small Sailing Craft is Chapelle's book also well worth looking at.
 IN Particular check out the Peapods.

-- Wooden Boat.com has many plans including this 18 feet rowing shell called firefly.
+- Wooden Boat.com has many plans for rowing crafts.

 - Maine Maritime Museum Offers traditional wooden craft plans.